 Butt earned his Associate Degree in Applied Business from the Chillicothe campus in 1990.
 During the ‘70’s and 80’s, Butt worked for his father at Mechanical Construction Corporation.
 From 1988 to 2000, he was a co-owner at Chillicothe Mechanical Corporation.
 In 1982, Butt started B&B Roofing, Inc. and still serves as President.

 As an involved Ross County resident, Butt’s civic contributions include past President and board member of the Home Builders Association, Ross County YMCA, and Suicide Prevention Coalition, founding board member of Adena Mansions & Gardens, and volunteer for Big Brothers/Sisters and Ross County Junior Achievement.
-He has also received the Advocate of the Year Award by the ADAMH Mental Health Association in 2017 and the Leadership Award of Ross County YMCA in 2002.
+He has also received the Advocate of the Year Award by the ADAMH Mental Health Association in 2017.

 Yount’s pursuit of higher education began at the Chillicothe campus before transferring to the Athens campus to earn her Bachelor’s Degree in Business in 1983.
 She went on to pursue her Law Degree from The Ohio State University College of Law in 1986 and is currently an attorney and partner at Bricker & Eckler LLP in Columbus, Ohio.
 She has served as legal counsel for several precedent-setting cases, including representing plaintiffs in DeRalph v.
 Ohio.